-Sociological studies have shown that ambition is especially high among the lower and middle class; psychologists call it “status anxiety”, the fear that although your present job is sort of OK, if disaster strikes you won’t have enough resources to feed your family.
+Sociological studies have shown that ambition is especially high among the lower and middle class.
+Psychologists call it “status anxiety”.
+It is fueled by the fear that although your present job is sort of OK, if disaster strikes you won’t have enough resources to feed your family.
 Parents sacrificing for their children so they would fare better in life is a variant of “status anxiety.”

-Social status, upbringing, genetics – they may contribute, yet they still don’t explain everything.
+Social status, upbringing, genetics may contribute to the development of ambition.
+But they don’t explain everything.
 Just consider President Jimmy Carter and his buffoon brother Billy.
-Or FDR, born to an aristocratic family, no worry about finances, no obvious ambition to reach any heights, dismissed by Tammany Hall as an effete rich boy, contracted polio and had to overcome physical adversity.
-That, and his philanthropic work with polio victims brought him face to face with hardship and social deprivation – and a towering leader was born.
+Or FDR, born to an aristocratic family.
+He didn’t have to worry about finances.
+He had no obvious socioeconomic reason to be ambitious to reach any heights.
+However, early on he was dismissed by Tammany Hall as an effete rich boy.
+Then, later in life, he contracted polio and had to overcome physical adversity.
+That and his philanthropic work with polio victims brought him face to face with hardship and social deprivation.
+Eventually, a towering leader emerged.

 Which brings me back to Macbeth

 In the fog-shrouded time of Macbeth, “fire in the belly” gave rise to plots, assassinations and mass murders.
 And in our own, more enlightened days?